DigitalMediaLab-AT/digitalmedialab.at/README.md

 For further details, see [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/).

-### (Not needed anymore!?)
-Install Node.js

-Node.js is used for the Gulp build workflow and to compile SASS (and other things).
-Go to [https://nodejs.org/](https://nodejs.org/) and download the current version and install it.
-The LTS version (usually older) is not required.

-### (Not needed anymore!?)
-Install the Dependencies for the Build Process

-First, install the Gulp.js CLI globally: `npm install gulp-cli -g`.
-Open a Terminal window and go to the directory where you cloned the repository (e.g., `C:\Users\[User]\Documents\GitHub\pie-lab.at`).
-Type in `npm install` to install all necessary dependencies.

 ### Start the Build System

 The build workflow then uses bundle and can be started with: `bundle exec jekyll serve`.